-To exit velocity view, simply press step Tip Hold 2ND and press a pad to add events from VELOCITY VIEW.
+To exit velocity view, simply press step.
+Hold 2ND and press a pad to add events from VELOCITY VIEW.
 Events will be created at a velocity corresponding to the pressed pad.
 Please note however that pressing the lowest row will delete existing events.
+8.5.
+Drum Pads / Drum Kit animation By default, the left screen displays animated drum pads that respond visually to the played MIDI events.
+To switch to a drum kit animation, rotate Encoder 1.